One day he yelled at his mom, and nothing happened.

 And although this specific problem, thank God is only happening in some countries, many issues around the world have become “normal” too.

 One day it became normal moving indigenous communities out from their territories to “benefit the economy.”

 One day looking at people suffering and do nothing became normal.

 One day damaging our planet to make us lazier, became normal.

-One day following instructions before thinking twice if they were correct, fair, healthy, etc., became normal.
+One day making decisions before thinking twice if they were fair or healthy, became normal.

-Please be aware of what’s happening around you.
+Please be aware of what’s happening around us.
 Keep in mind that one single day is the first step to turn something into normal (in either way, positive or negative).